amandabee/workshops/2019/advanced_media_institute/charts.md

 toc       : true
 ---

+# Start here
 If you haven't already created accounts on both [Workbench](https://app.workbenchdata.com/account/signup/) and [Datawrapper](https://app.datawrapper.de/signin) please go ahead and do that.

 This week we're going to cover finding data, cleaning it, and presenting it in chart form.
 When I come back on April 4, we'll tackle mapping.

-I'm assuming you did indeed work through either Paul Grabowicz's [Spreadsheet Tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheets/) or the [Berkeley AMI interactive tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheet-basics) -- the latter only works on Safari unfortunately but Paul's walk-through works anywhere.
+I'm assuming everyone has worked through either Paul Grabowicz's [Spreadsheet Tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheets/) or the [Berkeley AMI interactive tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheet-basics) -- the latter only works on Safari, but Paul's walk-through works anywhere.

-## First, Some Skepticism
+## Data isn't magic

 !["Data is people."]({{site.baseurl}}/assets/imgs/itspeople.jpg)